Joint Health Insurance For Couples

 What Doesn’t Health Insurance For Couples Cover?

-• Pre-existing medical conditions
+• Pre-existing conditions

 • Emergency care (the NHS is always there for this)

-• Health issues arising due to substance abuse
+• Health concerns relating to substance abuse

 • Pregnancy / fertility treatment